 Custom Shoji are priced per project, and we are happy to work up a quote for you with a few specifications.
 Pricing starts at around $775 per door for a 4 door room divider spanning 8 feet wide and 7 feet high.
 Please use our Design Tool to plan your project and request a quote.
 We can usually respond with a quote within 24 hrs.

 We do have a few products available that are Factory Seconds.
 Generally these are good for single screen or fixed applications due to some slight warp or twist which prevents them from working well in bypassing/stacking configurations.
 Factory Seconds are sold as-is and are not warrantied, and exclusive of facing (unless specified), tracking, freight charges.
-The list of Factory Seconds is available at the bottom of our Specials Page.
+The list of Factory Seconds is available here.

 Stock shoji packages are usually ready to ship within 1-2 weeks, depending on the options chosen.